 - Where you confirm to us that you regard your complaint as closed for whatever reason

-- Where you have referred your complaint to the FOS, and they notify us that it is closed.
+- Where you have referred your complaint to The Claims Management Ombudsman at The Financial Ombudsman Service, and they notify us that it is closed.

 ROOT CAUSE ANALYSIS